 Step 5: Confirm the cluster configurations

-Click Next:Confirm Order.
-Confirm the cluster configurations, read the terms of service, and then select terms of service.
-Then, click Create Cluster.
+Click Next:Confirm Order, confirm the configurations, read and select the terms of service, and then click Create Cluster.

-It requires about 10 minutes to create an ACK cluster that contains multiple nodes.
+It requires about 10 minutes to create a cluster that contains multiple nodes.

 What to do next

-Associate EIP: You can select an existing elastic IP address (EIP) or create one.
+Associate EIP: You can select an existing EIP or create an EIP.

-The API server restarts after you bind an EIP to the API server.
+The API server restarts after you associate an EIP with the API server.
 We recommend that you do not perform operations on the cluster during the restart process.

-The API server restarts after you unbind the EIP from the API server.
+The API server restarts after you disassociate the EIP from the API server.
 We recommend that you do not perform operations on the cluster during the restart process.

 API Server Internal Endpoint: the IP address and port that the API server uses to provide services within the cluster.
-The IP address belongs to the Server Load Balancer (SLB) instance that is attached to the cluster.
+The IP address belongs to the Server Load Balancer (SLB) instance that is associated with the cluster.

-You can use kubectl to connect to the cluster and run the
+You can obtain the kubeconfig file of the cluster and use kubectl to connect to the cluster, and run the

 kubectl get node